maydanw/GFER/README.md

 As ATP production will hinder, the cell energy production process will produce lots of oxidative stress.

-To make things more complicated GFER have other roles like blocking (inhibiting) the signal which causes fission of mitochondria (DRP1) and growth factor signaling for liver regeneration.
+To make things more complicated GFER have other roles like blocking (inhibiting) the signal which causes fission of mitochondria (DRP1) and growth factor signalling for liver regeneration.

 From the clinical perspective, it means a progressive neurodegenerative disease with myopia, congenital cataracts, loss of motor abilities and more.